drone-labs/about/README.md

 #### 3. clone the the SD Card content

+Plug the USB to serial adapter to UT0 Header (UART0).
 On Host side, open a terminal emulator :

 ```
     $ minicom -D /dev/ttyACM1 -b 115200